Martinsville Speedway, the Oldest Nascar Sprint Cup Race Tracks

 The record fast lap at Martinsville is the slowest for any oval track in NASCAR's top series.
-While drivers speed around the track in around 20 seconds (Jimmie Johnson holds the track record at 19.244 seconds), the average speed for a lap is less than 100 miles per hour.
+While drivers speed around the track in around 20 seconds, the average speed for a lap is less than 100 miles per hour.
 The cars reach near 120 miles per hour at the end of the 800-foot straight stretches and then slow to less than 60 in the turns.

 What is your favorite NASCAR short track?

 Martinsville Speedway has hosted two Sprint Cup races almost from the beginning of NASCAR history.
 The track continues to hold two races per year.
 The first is held in April.
-The second is held in October as the only short track race during the Sprint Cup Chase "playoff."
+The second is held in October as the only short track race during the Monster Energy Chase "playoff."

 The tight confines of the track lead to quite a bit in terms of crashes.
 Most races at the track will have 10 or more caution flags.
 Drivers frequently get irate at their fellow competitors because of the close-quarters racing that goes on at Martinsville.
 Few cars will get through a race unscathed.
 The beating and banging that takes place at Martinsville makes it one of the more popular tracks on the Sprint Cup Circuit.